AndrewCouncil/AndrewCouncil.github.io/content/posts/sequence_start/index.md

 {{< center-image src="foreshadowing.webp" alt="Foreshadowing" scale="0.5" >}}

-test
+Additionally, it is [available in nixpkgs](https://search.nixos.org/packages?channel=unstable&show=hugo), which means someone else has done the work of making it build nicely in the nix ecosystem for me.

+Ultimately, I'm pretty happy with this choice.
+The website builds super quickly (the `hugo server` command works exellently), and even if I need to recompile Hugo from source, it only takes a couple of minutes at most on my old laptop.

+### Theme

+I ended up settling on [typo](https://tomfran.github.io/typo-wiki/features/homepage/), which I find to be pretty stylish.
+I really like the structure of the default layout.
+Also, I'm a real sucker for [catppuccin](https://catppuccin.com/),[^catppuccin] and typo has included it as a theme option.

-\[^1\]: This is likely a blog post incoming, as GitHub actions can be very messy at times.
+[^gha]: This is likely a blog post incoming, as GitHub actions can be very messy at times.
 See [fasterthanlime's excellent overview of the mess we are in](https://www.youtube.com/watch?v=9qljpi5jiMQ).

+[^catppuccin]: Don't beleive me?
+Check out [my NixOS configuration](https://github.com/AndrewCouncil/nixconf).
+It uses the excellent [catppuccin-nix](https://github.com/catppuccin/nix) to theme all my applications automagically.